trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 ![](images/addoredit_keysetcountergroup.png)

-*How to group keys together*
+*Figure: How to group keys together*

 1. Click the *Add/Edit Keys* to edit keysets
 2. You will be redirected to a page with following fields

 ![](images/addoredit_keysetcountergroup1.png)
-*Adding two IPs and an IP range to a group called BACKUPHOSTS*
+*Figure: Adding two IPs and an IP range to a group called BACKUPHOSTS*

 | Field Name | Description                                                                                                   |
 | ---------- | ------------------------------------------------------------------------------------------------------------- |